 By now, you are well aware of the healthcare crisis upon us.
 It arrived swiftly, and dramatically.
 And eventually it will pass.
-In the interim we have outlined our plan to ensure we can continue serve you as we move through this challenging time.
+In the interim we have outlined our COVID update and our plan to ensure we can continue serve you as we move through this challenging time of COVID.

 Below is an outline of our business response and our personal and professional advice at this time of uncertainty.
 I hope you will read through to the end.
 (March 17, 2020)